tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Examples

-Response.status=RUN_HAS_RESULT, Response.result="17", Response.comment="17 tests of TYPE AMENDMENT were run and proposed changes to the record."
+Response.status=RUN_HAS_RESULT, Response.result="17", Response.comment="17 Tests of TYPE AMENDMENT were run and proposed changes to the record."

 #### Use Cases